LSCI1004 Frontiers in Biological Sciences

 Examples of activities in the Workshop I Molecular & Cellular Biology include mapping DNA using restriction enzymes and using cultured cells in the laboratory to perform biochemical assays.

-Examples of activities in the Workshop II Biodiversity & Conservation include display of marine organisms and discussion on their biological interests and adaptations, and various instrumentations and methodology in marine biology investigations.
+Examples of activities in the Workshop II Biodiversity & Conservation include display of live and preserved specimens and discussions on their biological interests and adaptations, in-particular the comparative structure and functions of vertebrate limb evolution will be illustrated with relevant examples.
 Students will also be guided to observe different types and structures of flowers, and to discuss the corresponding pollination strategies.
 A Hands-on practical session on floral dissection will also be included.

 |Learning Outcomes||Students are expected to understand the basic concepts and recent development in various life science disciplines, and to appreciate their contribution that revolutionizes our daily life.

 For students who take Workshop I Molecular & Cellular Biology, they are expected to